albanie/sarcasm_detector/Annotator/README.md

     ruby -v

 Anything after 1.9.3 should probably work fine.
+If necessary, update/install ruby.
 Next, check that you have an up to date version of rails (this was developed with 3.2.13) with:

     rails -v

+Again, update/install rails if required.
 Finally, simply clone or download the repo, cd into the root directory and run:

     rails server

-The app should now be running on localhost:3000.
+By default, the app should now be running on localhost:3000.

 ---------